 - The SELECT statement must not include an ORDER BY clause.

 - The underlying Query must be a SelectExpression.

 - The SelectExpression in the underlying Query must not include:

 - DISTINCT

 - Aggregates

-- · GROUP BY clause
+- GROUP BY clause

 - HAVING clause

 - ORDER BY clause

 - The FROM clause in the underlying Query must not have:

 - · more than one table in its FROM clause

-- · anything other than one table name
+- anything other than one table name

 - SelectExpressions

 - subqueries

+- If the underlying Query has a WHERE clause, the WHERE clause must not have subqueries.

 Note: Cursors are read-only by default.
-To produce an updatable cursor besides meeting the requirements listed above, the concurrency mode for the ResultSet must be ResultSet.CONCUR_UPDATABLE or the SELECT statement must have FOR UPDATE in the FOR clause (see FOR UPDATE clause).
+To produce an updatable cursor besides meeting the requirements listed above, the concurrency mode for the ResultSet must be

+ResultSet.CONCUR_UPDATABLE or the SELECT statement must have FOR UPDATE in the FOR clause (see FOR UPDATE clause).